Skip to main content

 Please refer to the 'QGIS Software and Plugin Installation' document for instructions on how to install the plugin.
 This guide describes how to create a new project, use the redistricting tool panel, and navigate the various other tools and features found within the Draw My CA plugin.

-Note: You can turn off the plugin at any time by opening Plugins → Manage and Install Plugins.
+You can turn off the plugin at any time by opening Plugins → Manage and Install Plugins.
+There you can uncheck the box next to "swdbqgis" or you can uninstall the plugin entirely.

 Creating a New Project